 "Why do we always talk about the hobbit?"
 Thorin was weary down to the bone, so tired that every breath was a struggle.
 He kept breathing anyway.

 Thranduil knelt beside him and began cleaning his wounds, working with a quick, distant touch.
 His hands were cool against the furnace of Thorin's chest.
 "I ask myself the same question."

 "Sometimes I think he's the strongest of all of us," Thorin said, talking to distract himself from the discomfort.
-He almost cursed when he realized that he had said it aloud, but if Thranduil was surprised he didn't show it.
+If Thranduil was surprised, he didn't show it.